juancarlosjr97/codespaces-git-playground/README.md

 ## Developing in Codespace

-When a Codespace is created comes with Git with credentials of the GitHub account setup ready for development, and basic tools ready for development such as `python`.
+When a Codespace is created it comes with Git automatically authenticated with the credentials of the associated GitHub account.
+Additionally it comes with basic tools such as `python` ready to start development.
 For more information, read the official [GitHub Documentation](https://docs.github.com/en/codespaces/developing-in-a-codespace/developing-in-a-codespace).

 ## Git Exercise from Codespaces

 ### Git and Python Version

-After having the Codespace up and running, from the terminal run the following code:
+After you have the Codespace up and running, run the following code from the terminal:

 ```bash
 git -v
 python -V
 ```

-The result should be similar as follow, and might differ from the versions on each Codespace:
+The result should be similar to the below code, but it might differ from the versions on each Codespace:

 ```bash
 git version 2.43.0